fniessink/toisto/docs/software.md

 ### Grammatical number

-When concepts can have both singular and plural forms, such as with most nouns, these are represented in the JSON as mappings with `singular` and `plural` as keys and concepts as values.
+When concepts can have both singular and plural forms, such as with most nouns, these are represented in the JSON as mappings with `singular` and `plural` as keys and labels as values.

 The format of the JSON files is as follows: